timjogorman/RicherEventDescription/guidelines.md

 which occur AFTER the document time, and one contains all EVENTs which overlap the document time.
-However, there can be many more narrative containers in a given note than just "Before DOCTIME", "Overlapping DOCTIME", and "After DOCTIME\textquotedbl{}.
+However, there can be many more narrative containers in a given note than just "Before DOCTIME", "Overlapping DOCTIME", and "After DOCTIME.
 Take, for example, this note:

 *\textit{This could use a nice general-domain example.
 Annotators,